zlogic/cybervision/README.md

 python3 -m cybervision <img1.tif> <img2.tif> --output-file=<out.png> [--no-interpolate]
 ```

+⚠️ The ideal image size is 1024x1024 (or similar).
+Using larger images might result in increased processing times, and might cause the GPU to time out ("Device Lost" errors).
+Smaller images might not have enough details.

 ### GPU details

 Compiling a GPU-accelerated (Vulkan) version requires additional libraries and build tools.

+Cybervision was tested on:

+* Apple Macbook Air M1 (2020)
+* Windows 11, i7-8750H, Geforce GTX 1050 (mobile)

+To run Cybervision, you will need the Vulkan runtime library:

+* In Linux, it's called `libvulkan.so.1` and the package is typically called something like `vulkan`, `vulkan-loader` or `libvulkan`.
+* In Windows, it's the Vulkan Runtime (VulkanRT) should already be installed - it's included with GPU drivers.
+* In macOS, the MoltenVK library is already included with the Python wheel.

 More details can be found in [gpu.md](gpu.md).